Introduction to Ornithology

 The purpose and aim of this module is to provide a detailed introduction to the the diversity, evolutionary history, ecology, behaviour and adaptive specializations of birds.
 The content will include the key processes that underpin individual and lifetime reproductive success is the class Aves, such as reproductive strategies, adaptations for flight and strategies and mechanisms of migration.

 This module will cover the main ancestral and extant groups of birds and their intra- and inter-ordinal evolutionary relationships.
 An overview of the range of morphological and physiologial specialisations will be provided.
 The role of flight and its subsequent loss in key groups will be discussed, along with effects of environmental variables on the ecology, behaviour and migration of birds more generally.
+Specific consideration will be given to movement ecology and the development and use of the technologies available to study avian biology in the field.
 The biology of sexual display and adornments, acoustic communication and mate selection will be presented.
 The range of sensory systems in birds will be introduced, and how they are shaped by their ecology and behaviour will be discussed.

 70%+: The student should demonstrate comprehensive factual knowledge, critical understanding of theory, evidence of extra reading of primary literature and the ability to integrate this extra knowledge in a relevant manner.